HenryLeon95/apiRust/README.md

 ## Part 2.
 In part 1 I discussed how to do basic query.
 In this article we will learn to do inserts and updates.
 We will continue to work with the PUBLICATION table.<br><br>
 In this part we learned to do insert, update and delete.
 Go to Part III where we will build a proper data access layer.

+## Part 3.
+In Part II we explored how to insert, update and delete rows.
+In this part we will build a database access layer.
+It will be a set of functions that perform database access.<br>
+We will continue to work with the PUBLICATION table we created earlier.<br><br>